PhasicFlow/PhasicFlowPlus/tutorials/unresolvedGrainPFPlus/cylindericalFluidizedbed/README.md

 }
 ```

 The most important setup file for CFD-DEM simulation is `constant/couplingProperties`.
-To learn more about this file and how to set it up, you are refered to other tutorials, in which this has been completely explained.
+It contains parameters for coupling between CFD and DEM with two main sub-dictionaries: `unresolved` and `particleMapping`.

+The `unresolved` dictionary contains parameters for unresolved coupling including:
+- `distributionMethod`: The method for distributing particle properties across cells (e.g., `GaussianIntegral`, `adaptiveGaussian`, `diffusion`)
+- `porosity`: Method for calculating fluid volume fraction (e.g., `distribution`, `subDivision29`)
+- `momentumInteraction`: Settings for momentum coupling including drag, lift, and velocity evaluation methods

+The `particleMapping` dictionary contains parameters for particle mapping onto the CFD mesh and MPI parallelization.

+For detailed information about all coupling parameters, refer to the main coupling system documentation in `phasicFlowCoupling/couplingSystem/unresolved/README.md`.